 A consequence of this “broken experience” is to develop certain beliefs (or sets of expectations/assumptions) about people, life situations, and the world in general.
 In other words, in the absence of developing a natural inner security through healthy living arrangements with healthy caregivers, we may invent ideas, concepts, and rules about people, life situations, and the world, that provide us with “a sense” of having the much-desired safety and security feelings.
 However, in reality, the “sense of security” stemming from invented beliefs does not provide a real or lasting inner security – it is only a false (or fleeting) sense of security.

 These beliefs may help us function and survive for certain periods of time when we have very little personal power and freedom (such as during childhood and/or teen years) but ultimately do not support healthy functioning in the long-run, both within ourselves and with others.
-Beliefs like this therefore become “self-defeating” because they work to undermine our attempts at meeting important needs instead of supporting a healthy and fulfilling life experience (please see an example of self-defeating beliefs below the first slide).
+Beliefs like this therefore become “self-defeating” because they work to undermine our attempts at meeting important needs instead of supporting a healthy and fulfilling life experience.
+An example of a self-defeating belief is explained below the first slide.

 It is common for people who suffer with Borderline Personality Disorder (BPD) to have experienced instability during childhood, or otherwise to have been provided little in the way of healthy role modelling and emotional and cognitive (thinking) guidance.
 A common result of the childhood experience is to truly believe what has been seen, heard, and experienced.
 Beliefs can therefore be passed down and beliefs can be made up as development proceeds – healthy or unhealthy – it matters not.